NASA-AMMOS/AIT-Core/doc/source/index.rst

 Visit the :doc:`Installation and Environment Configuration <installation>` guide for installation information.
 Visit the :doc:`API Documentation <ait>` page to view in-depth interface documentation.

-.. note:: The AMMOS Instrument Toolkit was formerly known as "AIT".
-You will see references to this, especially in the :doc:`API Documentation <ait>` and code snippets, since the internal software structure still maintains that provenance.
+.. note:: The AMMOS Instrument Toolkit was formerly known as "BLISS".
+You will see references to this, especially in the :doc:`API Documentation <ait>` and code snippets, since part of the internal software structure still maintains that provenance.

 .. toctree::
    :maxdepth: 2